2022–23 Australian region cyclone season: Tropical Low 16U

+On 22 February, Tropical Low 16U formed to the north of Port Hedland and slowly drifted northeast.
+Even though the low did not intensify into a tropical cyclone, Troughton Island briefly experienced gales on 27 February in the late afternoon and early evening.
+Over the Kimberley and into the Northern Territory, the low kept moving east.
+The low traveled in the Northern Territory.
+During 5–6 March, the low traveled over the Gulf of Carpentaria, and on the next day, it returned to land over northwestern Queensland.
+The system finally dissipated on 10 March.

+The main highway connecting Western Australia and the Northern Territory was closed due to flooding caused by heavy rains in rivers and on roadways.
+Due to the flooding of homes and essential services, around 700 people were initially displaced from numerous towns in the Northern Territory; 300 of these people were affected for more than a month.
+Record-breaking flooding in northwest Queensland led to evacuations and severely inundated numerous rural residences as well as certain towns, including Burketown, Urandangi, and Camooweal.
+The media covered the enormous road and property damage, as well as the massive cattle losses, that occurred in the area.

 Tropical Low 17U

 On 24 February, the BoM reported that a weak tropical low which they classified as 17U was located over land to the south of the Joseph Bonaparte Gulf.
 17U was last noted on 27 February.

 Tropical Low 18U (Kevin)

 On 27 February, a weak tropical low formed off the coast in Queensland.
 The BoM designated it as 18U.
 The JTWC began monitoring the tropical low and setting the chance of tropical cyclone development as low.
 On 1 March, the JTWC issued a TCFA on the system due to the system having much improved structure.
 The tropical low entered the South Pacific basin the same day where it became designated as Tropical Depression 09F by the FMS.

+Tropical Low 20U

+A tropical low formed on 25 March near East Timor.
+It headed generally southwestward before dissipating on 30 March.